AGAUE f Greek MythologyMeans

 mr "love".

-MEDEA f Greek Mythology (Latinized), GeorgianFrom Greek
+Medea f Greek Mythology (Latinized), GeorgianFrom Greek

-Μήδεια (Medeia), possibly derived from
+Μήδεια (Medeia), derived from

-"to think, to plan".
+"plans, counsel, cunning".
 In Greek mythology Medea was a sorceress from Colchis (modern Georgia) who helped

 Jason gain the Golden Fleece.
 They were married, but eventually Jason left her for another woman.
 For revenge Medea slew Jason's new lover and also had her own children by Jason killed.

-MONICA f English, Italian, Romanian, Swedish, Norwegian, Danish, Finnish, Late RomanMeaning unknown, most likely of North African or Phoenician origin.
-In the 4th century this name was borne by the North African saint Monica of Hippo, the mother of Saint Augustine, whom she converted to Christianity.
-Since the Middle Ages it has been associated with Latin
+Monica f English, Italian, Romanian, Swedish, Norwegian, Danish, Dutch, Finnish, Late RomanMeaning unknown, most likely of Berber or Phoenician origin.
+In the 4th century this name was borne by a North African saint, the mother of Saint

 moneo "advisor" and Greek